terrapower/armi/doc/user/accessingEntryPoints.rst

 .. note:: When working with a h5 file, -h5db must be included

-Once these are called, a report is generated and outputed to the webbrowser as an html file.
+Once these are called, a report is generated and outputed as an html file in reportsOutputFiles.